2factorauth/twofactorauth/CONTRIBUTING.md

 #### Adding a site that _does not_ support TFA

 If a site does not provide TFA, the `contact` field should be included.
-Inside of this object,
+Inside this object,

-* The `twitter` field should be included if the site uses Twitter.
+- The `twitter` field should be included if the site uses Twitter.
-* Facebook can also be included using the `facebook` field.
+- Facebook can also be included using the `facebook` field.
-* Email can be included using the `email` field.
+- Email can be included using the `email` field.
+- Contact forms can be included using the `form` field.
-* The `language` field inside `contact` can be included for websites whose social media pages/communication channels do not use English.
+- The `language` field inside `contact` can be included for websites whose social media pages/communication channels do not use English.
 The language codes should be lowercase [ISO 639-1][iso-lang-wikipedia] codes.

 The fields `tfa` and `documentation` are not necessary.